Home Compare BAS.DE vs MNDI.L

 BASF vs Mondi: Which Stock Looks Stronger in 2026?

-BASF SE holds the cleaner structural position, with the lead spread across growth and profitability.
+BASF SE holds the cleaner structural position, with profitability as the main driver and stability adding further support.
 Mondi still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, BASF SE is in better shape — its trend is intact while Mondi's trend has broken down.
 That puts structure and market broadly in agreement — BASF SE's lead looks more confirmed than conflicted.

 Trajectory Similarity